 Vertical Navigation Implementation of Side Menu in Mobile Apps

-Thanks to the powers of fertile imagination of designers, side menus not only look modern, stylish and sophisticated, they also provide users with a detailed stack of links, search bar and even extra features.
-Such realization is able both to complement design and to bring extra benefits.
+Thanks to the powers of the fertile imagination of designers, side menus not only look modern, stylish and sophisticated, they also provide users with a detailed stack of links, search bar and even extra features.
+Such a realization is able both to complement design and to bring extra benefits.

 Today we represent a fresh collection of different, remarkable mobile app interfaces that comprise elegant and nifty side menus.